-The Blue Prism digital workers provide an unparalleled skill and capability set, with further use cases being addressable with each new release.
-Whilst capability is important, usability has been equally considered during the delivery cycle, ensuring enterprises are provided with guard rails to ensure best practices are met.
+The Blue Prism Cloud digital workers provide an unparalleled skill and capability set, with further use cases being addressable with each new release.
+Whilst capability is important, Blue Prism Cloud have paid equal attention to the usability during the delivery cycle, ensuring enterprises are provided with guard rails to ensure best practices are met.
 The Robotic Process Automation (RPA) and Intelligent Automation (IA) industry has a multitude of methodologies and operating models however these are contained in documents and training materials only.
-With the development of Blue Prism Automation Lifecycle Management (ALM) capability within Hub, enterprises early on in their RPA/IA journey can benefit from application driven controls to ensure the key milestones of a successful delivery are met.
+With the development of Blue Prism Cloud's Automation Lifecycle Management (ALM) capability within Hub, enterprises early on in their RPA/IA journey can benefit from application driven controls to ensure the key milestones of a successful delivery are met.
+ALM will provide the functionality below: